 Facebook Advertising is one of the most powerful marketing instruments currently available on the market.
-Choice of placements, unbelievable reach and sleek design are just a few of success factors.
+Choice of placements, unbelievable reach, sleek design and incorporating a facebook pixel are just a few of success factors.
 However, sometimes e-shop owners find themselves in a strange and frustrating situation — a very promising and effective tool seems not to be working for them.
 Ads appear to be barely shown and almost no one clicks on them.
 If this sounds familiar for you, here are a few things you should definitely try to make your ads really work for you:

 Advertise to the right people.

 - Be sure to target the right demographics

 The broader your audience settings are, the harder it is to keep the ad relevant.
 Since we all know that relevance score matters, you have to make sure that your ad is focused on your target audience (e.g. women aged 18–40).
 Think of your potential customers use Facebook and Instagram at all — in some countries, for example, it may not be customary for older people to have social network profiles, so your effort may not result in any sales at all.

 Sometimes, a decision on whether or not to buy a certain thing may take a while — especially if the product price is way over the “impulsive purchase” threshold of $30.
 In the cases when your shop is new and still doesn’t have many visitors or the cost of the product is high, it is a good idea to make the default period set for advertising longer.